ArjenSchwarz/ignoreme/content/pages/about.md

 {{% figure src="/img/profilepicsmall.jpg" title="This is me" class="fr" %}}

 My name is Arjen, and I'm a Dutch guy currently living in Melbourne, Australia.
 I ended up here after travelling around for a bit and decided to stick around.
-At the moment I'm simply enjoying live here, and waiting for my new visa to come through so I can start my new job as ☁️🔧.
-If you want more information about who I am and my travels, you can do so on my travel blog at [arjen.eu](http://www.arjen.eu).
+At the moment I'm simply enjoying live here, and have recently started my new job as Cloud Solutions Engineer at [Bulletproof](http://www.bulletproof.net).
+If you want more information about who I am and my travels, you can do so on my travel blog at [arjen.eu](https://www.arjen.eu).

 As for my experience in the matters on this site; since 2005 I've been either a developer, project manager or manager of a development team at any one time.
 I am happy in all of these roles and will always try to learn from anyone I meet.
 Aside from that, I'm also an AWS certified Solutions Architect which hopefully proves that I know at least a little bit about that.